Ocelot1210/X4_ComplexCalculator/readme.md

             - When "Allocated" < "Number after the specified time", the background color of the cell will be yellow.

 ## Tips
-Items in the planning area or the planning area (such as modules tab, summary tab, etc) can be freely docked/undocked.
+- Plan or items in the plan area (such as modules tab, summary tab, etc) can be freely docked/undocked.

 ## How to Uninstall
 The registry is not edited at all, so please delete the entire folder.